 Fatigue and weakness

-The dizziness may be due to the fact that she is pregnant.
-She may be experiencing morning sickness or a change in blood pressure.
+The dizziness may be because she is pregnant.
+She may experience morning sickness or a change in blood pressure.
 Her doctor should examine her.
 Dizziness is one of the common Diabetes Symptoms.

 Common Diabetes Symptoms